Mark Kitching: Rochdale

 On 27 January 2017, Kitching joined League One club Rochdale on loan until the end of the 2016–17 season.
 He made his debut a day later as a 12th-minute substitute in a 4–0 home defeat by Huddersfield Town.
 He signed for Rochdale permanently on a one-and-a-half-year contract on 31 January 2017.
 He was released by Rochdale at the end of the 2017–18 season.

 Hartlepool United

 Kitching signed for National League club Hartlepool United on 3 July 2018 on a contract of undisclosed length.

 Stockport County

 Kitching signed for Stockport County on 17 July 2020 after turning down a new contract at Hartlepool United.
-He spent two full seasons at the club, where he won the National League title last season.
+He spent two full seasons at the club, where he won the National League title the previous season.
 On 20 October 2022, Kitching departed Stockport having had his contract terminated by mutual consent.

 Oldham Athletic

-He joined National League club Oldham Athletic on 31 October 2022.
+Kitching joined National League club Oldham Athletic on 31 October 2022.
+In June 2025, Kitching won the National League playoffs with the club to get promoted to League Two.
+On 24 June 2025 it was announced Kitching would depart the club upon the expiry of his contract.